Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 - Always follow the ranger’s guidelines while in the jungle.

-What To Do When Attacked By A Chimpanzee?
+What To Do When Attacked By A Chimpanzee In Kibale National Park?

-For decades chimpanzee trekking in Kibale NP has been carried out, but there is no record of a chimp attacking a visitor.
-However, here is the advice if attacked by the chimp.
+For decades Chimpanzee trekking in Kibale has been carried out, there’s no record of a chimp attacking a person.

 - If attacked, don’t run away or show fear.
 Running will show the chimp that you’re inferior and their violence might increase.